Skip to content

 Travelling far from home can place further stress on people affected by cancer.

-Cancer Council SA has two accommodation facilities in Adelaide for country people affected by cancer and their carers.
-Our Lodges provide a friendly place to stay, with transport to some treatment centres and support services, to make your stay as comfortable as possible.
+Cancer Council SA provides accommodation in Adelaide for country people affected by cancer and their carers.
+Our Lodge provides a friendly place to stay, with transport to some treatment centres and support services, to make your stay as comfortable as possible.

 If you live in rural South Australia, it’s likely you’ll need to travel to a larger city (often Adelaide) for cancer treatment.
 Having to travel for treatment can bring uncertainty around the costs involved, logistics of getting there and the social and emotional support available.